Strong Duality for a Multiple-Good Monopolist: Single-Item Applications and Interpretation

 Before considering multi-item settings, it is instructive to study the application of our strong duality theorem to single-item settings.
 We seek to relate the task of minimizing the transportation cost in the dual problem from Theorem~\ref{strongduality} to the structure of Myerson's solution~\cite{Myerson81}.

-Consider the task of selling a single item to a buyer whose value $z$ for the item is distributed according to a twice-differentiable regular distribution $F$ supported on $[\underbar{$z$},\bar{z}]$.\footnote{We remind the reader that a differentiable distribution $F$ is {\em regular} iff its Myerson virtual value function $\phi(z) = z-{1-F(z) \over f(z)}$ is increasing in its support, where $f$ is the distribution density function.} Since $n=1$, if we were to apply our duality framework to this setting, we would choose $\mu$ according to~\eqref{transformed} as follows:
+Consider the task of selling a single item to a buyer whose value $z$ for the item is distributed according to a twice-differentiable regular distribution $F$ supported on $[\underbar{$z$},\bar{z}]$.\footnote{We remind the reader that a differentiable distribution $F$ is {\em regular} when its Myerson virtual value function $\phi(z) = z-{1-F(z) \over f(z)}$ is increasing in its support, where $f$ is the distribution density function.} Since $n=1$, if we were to apply our duality framework to this setting, we would choose $\mu$ according to~\eqref{transformed} as follows:

-We can interpret the transportation problem of Theorem~\ref{strongduality}, defined in terms of $\mu$, as follows: \begin{itemize} \item The sub-population of buyers having the right-most type, $\bar{z}$, in the support of the distribution have an excess supply of $f(\bar{z}) \cdot \bar{z}$; \item The sub-population of buyers with the left-most type, $\underbar{$z$}$, in the support have an excess supply of $1-f(\underbar{$z$}) \cdot \underbar{$z$}$; \item Finally, the sub-population of buyers at each other type, $z$, have a demand of \end{itemize} One way to satisfy the above supply/demand requirements is to have every infinitesimal buyer of type $z$ push mass of $z - {1-F(z) \over f(z)}$ to its left.
+We can interpret the transportation problem of Theorem~\ref{strongduality}, defined in terms of $\mu$, as: \begin{itemize} \item The sub-population of buyers having the right-most type, $\bar{z}$, in the support of the distribution have an excess supply of $f(\bar{z}) \cdot \bar{z}$; \item The sub-population of buyers with the left-most type, $\underbar{$z$}$, in the support have an excess supply of $1-f(\underbar{$z$}) \cdot \underbar{$z$}$; \item Finally, the sub-population of buyers at each other type, $z$, have a demand of \end{itemize} One way to satisfy the above supply/demand requirements is to have every infinitesimal buyer of type $z$ push mass of $z - {1-F(z) \over f(z)}$ to its left.
 Since the fraction of buyers at $z$ is $f(z)$, the total amount of mass staying with them is then $\left(\left( z - {1-F(z) \over f(z)}\right) f(z) \right)' dz$ as required.
 Notice, in particular, that buyers with positive virtual types will push mass to their left, while buyers with negative virtual types will push mass to their right.
-While the afore-described solution is just feasible for our transportation problem and may, in principle, not be optimal, it actually is optimal.
-To see this consider the mechanism that allocates the item to all buyers with non-negative virtual type at a fixed price $p^*$.
-It is not hard to see that the resulting utility function $u$ is feasible when $F$ is regular: indeed, given that the virtual value function is monotone, the resulting utility function is of the form $\max\{z-p^*,0\}$, which belongs to ${\cal U}([\underbar{$z$},\bar{z}]) \cap {\cal L}_1([\underbar{$z$},\bar{z}])$.
-Moreover, according to Remark~\ref{geometricremark}, this utility function is complementary to the afore-described transportation of mass: when $z > p^*$, $u$ is linear with $u'(z)=1$ and mass is sent to the left---which is allowed by Part 2 of the remark, while, when $z < p^*$, $u$ is $0$ with $u'(z)=0$ and mass is sent to the right---allowed by Part 1({\tt 1}) of the remark.